matttpt/yase/README.md

 The build options/parameters for yase can be changed by editing `config.mk`.  `config.mk.default` contains reasonable default values for each variable and a description of what each controls.
-If you want to change the C compiler, compilation flags, or sieve segment size, take a look here.
+If you want to change the C compiler, compilation flags, sieve segment size, or pre-sieving behavior, take a look here.